Extreme local extrema of the sine-Gordon field: Introduction and main result

 where $\delta$ denotes the Dirac measure, $(x, \Phi^{\SG_\epsilon}(x)-m_\epsilon)\in \Omega_\epsilon \times \R$ are random and

+Throughout this work, we refer to $\extprocSG$ and related objects as extremal process.
+However, we emphasise that we do not attempt to study the \textit{full} extremal process, which includes all local maxima as well as the shape of the field around each local maxima.

-Studying the limiting behaviour of \eqref{eq:defn-extremal-process-sg} when $\epsilon \to 0$, one has to impose conditions on the sequence $(r_\epsilon)_\epsilon$, so that all local maxima of the field are taken into account.
-The main result of this article is the following convergence of $\extprocSG$ to a Poisson point process (PPP) with random intensity measure, where convergence is understood with respect to the topology of vague convergence on the space of Radon measures on $\Omega\times \R$.
+Studying the limiting behaviour of \eqref{eq:defn-extremal-process-sg} when $\epsilon \to 0$, one has to impose conditions on the sequence $(r_\epsilon)_\epsilon$, so that all extreme local maxima of the field are taken into account.
+The choice of this sequence is motivated by the typical shape of the extremal landscape of the field; see the remark below Theorem \ref{thm:coupling-bd}.
+The main result of this article is the following convergence of $\extprocSG$ to a Poisson point process (PPP) with random intensity measure, where convergence here and throughout this paper is understood with respect to the topology of vague convergence on the space of Radon measures on $\Omega\times \R$.

 \begin{theorem} There is a random measure $\ZDM^{\SG}(dx)$ on $\Omega$ with $\ZDM^\SG(\Omega) <\infty$ a.s.\ and $\ZDM^\SG(A)>0$ a.s.\ for every non-empty open set $A\subseteq \Omega$, such that for any sequence $(r_\epsilon)_\epsilon$ with $r_\epsilon \to 0$ and $r_\epsilon/\epsilon \to \infty$,